Sandra Mason: Governor-General of Barbados

 In 2017, Mason was appointed as the eighth Governor-General of Barbados, with a term beginning on 8 January 2018.
 Simultaneously with her appointment, Mason was also appointed a Dame Grand Cross in the Order of Saint Michael and Saint George.

 In 2020, Mason, in her official capacity announcing government policy in the Throne Speech, written by the government of Prime Minister Mia Mottley, stated that Barbados would become a republic, abolishing the Barbadian monarchy.
 She was then expected to be nominated as a candidate to be the first president of Barbados, then to be elected by the two houses of parliament, and to assume office on 30 November 2021.

 President of Barbados

-On 12 October 2021, Mason was nominated by Prime Minister Mia Mottley and Opposition Leader Joseph Atherley to become the first President of Barbados.
-On 20 October she was elected by both houses without opposition, although no national vote amongst the people was ever held.
+On 12 October 2021, Mason was nominated by Prime Minister Mia Mottley and Opposition Leader Joseph Atherley to become the first president of Barbados.
+On 20 October she was elected by both houses without opposition.
 Mason took office on 30 November 2021, the 55th anniversary of Independence.
 While she is nominally chief executive and is the sole head of state in Barbados, in practice her role is mostly ceremonial, much like her previous role as Governor-General.
 She made her first official visit to Kenya in June 2022.

+As president, Mason represented Barbados at the state funeral of Queen Elizabeth II in 2022, and at the coronation of King Charles III and Queen Camilla in 2023.